CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

 }
 ```

-This example additionally uses a `StreamingQueryListener` to log the Streaming progress, which will end after a sequence of empty polls.
+This example additionally uses a `StreamingQueryListener` to log the streaming progress, which ends after a sequence of empty polls.

-## Running Locally
+## Run Locally

 To run this example locally with local Cortex clients (from the parent directory):
 ```